lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 There is a slight smell of decay in the air.
 In the middle of the room, a circle was drawn.
 Seemingly a teleportation circle.
 In the corner of the room, a stripper pole is present with purple glyphs inscribed in them.
+Inspiration dice was used for buying paper.
+This paper was used to copy the sigils of the teleportation circle.

 ## Loot: